Ranthambore National Park Rajasthan, India Travel Guide

 Beyond the popular safari routes, Ranthambore has some lesser-known spots.

-Situated on the outskirts of the park, this the valley is less frequently visited by general tourists.
+Situated on the outskirts of the park, this the vale is less frequently visited by general tourists.
 It is known for panther sightings and diverse birdlife.
 Access often needs specific permits or arrangements, and it is usually explored on specialized tours.

 A seasonal lake outside the main park, excellent for birdwatching, especially during winter when migratory birds arrive.
 It offers a peaceful retreat from the busier safari routes.